axlan/lan_pets/README.md

 TODO:
-Add header with links to manage pets, history and relationships Identifiers, host, MAC, mDNS?
+Add header with links to manage pets, history and relationships Change description to support links that use ip address Identifiers, host, MAC, mDNS?
 Figure out sensors for each device (ping, http, custom, SNMP) Any way to better abstract the router info dump?